 Support our local farmers by visiting Tim’s website and purchasing his produce at the Boise Farmer’s Market!

 Rachel Sulik — On fiddle, harp, mandolin, and vocals.
 Her music journey started at eight years old when her mom made her start piano lessons and she discovered she loved it!
 When asked what she does for a living, she says “playing and teaching music, and training and riding horses.”
 When asked what she does for fun, she says the same thing!
-She can also sometimes be found providing backup for Revive Church or for Chad and Vashti Summervill with their Irish and easy-listening music endeavors.
+She can also sometimes be found playing backup music for Revive Church or for Chad and Vashti Summervill with their Irish and easy-listening music endeavors.

 Conor Madden — Goat whackery (bodhran), djembe, and cajon.
 After a college trip through Ireland left him stranded and almost broke outside the Dublin docks with nothing more then a few bucks in his pocket, Conor did the sensible thing and spent those last few coins on a bodhran (a goat-skin frame drum.)
 After figuring out what to do with said bodhran, Conor added a few more drums to his repertoire and has shared the art of goatskin whacking with audiences over the years whether they asked for it or not.